 E&ER in the News

 Ethnography & Evaluation Research often conducts studies of interest to a variety of audiences, including educators, program developers, researchers, and the general public.
-Several of our studies have received attention in the local and national press.
+Our work has received attention in local, national and international forums.

 Bressoud, D. (2011, August 1).
 The best way to learn.
 Launchings, Mathematical Association of America.